What matters operationally

 Vehicle suitability and access

-Choose a vehicle that fits turning space, bay length, and any height controls.
-A 3.5t Luton with tail-lift suits most residential streets and many service yards; taller or longer vehicles can be blocked by multistorey car parks or tight service alleys.
+Choose a vehicle that fits turning space, bay length and any height controls.
+A 3.5-tonne Luton with tail-lift suits most residential streets and many service yards; taller or longer vehicles can be blocked by multi-storey car parks or tighter service alleys.

 Parking and permit constraints